ryanrhymes/panns/README.md

 ```

 The installation of panns is very straightforward.
-You can either install it from PyPI as follows:
+You can either install it directly from PyPI, or download the source code then install manually.
 ```bash
 sudo pip install panns --upgrade
 ```

-or clone the code from Github.
+If you are interested in the source code or even want to contribute to make it faster and better, you can clone the code from Github.
 ```bash
 git clone git@github.com:ryanrhymes/panns.git
 ```